search

 ロスカットレベル0% ロスカットレベル0%

-Please note that Exness employs a zero-cut system, whereby if a stop-out order fails to execute in time due to sudden market fluctuations and the account balance goes into the negative, Exness will reset the account balance to zero.
-Since there is no risk of margin calls, you can trade with high leverage and engage in scalping with peace of mind.
+Please note that Exness employs a “zero-cut” system: if a sudden market fluctuation prevents a stop-out from being executed in time, resulting in a negative account balance, Exness will reset the account balance to zero.
+Since there is no risk of margin calls (requests for additional margin), you can confidently engage in scalping trades using high leverage.

 note